I’m not going to patronize you by talking about the hot new social media platform that all the kids are raving about.

 The tutorial trend can work equally well in other industries, though.
 Hardware retailers can show their followers how to paint a wall or build a shelving unit; fashion brands can explain how to put together an on-trend outfit.

-Maybe Sleeknote will start using TikTok to demonstrate how to build high-performing popups.
+Maybe Drip will start using TikTok to demonstrate how to drive brand loyalty with marketing automation.

 6. Uffizi Gallery

 To a greater or lesser extent, all the brands I’ve featured on this list are ones you’d expect to thrive on a platform catered to younger audiences.

 However, that’s definitely not the case for Italy’s Uffizi Gallery.